Everything you need to know about ‘The Play That Goes Wrong’ in the West End

 Even though the title implies terrible mistakes, The Play That Goes Wrong is definitely doing something right!
 It’s the longest-running West End comedy play and continues to leave audiences in fits of laughter.
 Discover the debut Mischief Theatre show in London and join in the fun.

-The Play That Goes Wrong tickets are available now.
-Book tickets to The Play That Goes Wrong on London Theatre today.
+Book The Play That Goes Wrong tickets on London Theatre.

 See more shows in the West End